David Topliss: Wakefield Trinity

+Australia

+Topliss played in Australian season of 1976 for the Penrith Panthers and in 1977 for the Balmain Tigers.
+In the latter season he achieved the rare feat of scoring five tries in a match — mostly by backing up fellow Englishman Brian Lockwood — against an admittedly extremely weak Newtown team.
+Topliss would prove the last player to score five tries in one NSWRFL/NSWRL match until Andrew Ettingshausen did so more than twelve years later.
+He remains the only five-eighth or halfback to ever achieve this feat, and alongside Frank Burge, Peter Langmack and Nathan Merritt, one of only four players playing outside the three-quarter line to do so.

+Hull

-He joined Hull F.C. at age 31 for a fee of £15,000.
+Topliss joined Hull F.C. at age 31 for a fee of £15,000.
 He captained them to six finals in his four years at the club including when they won the Challenge Cup in 1982.
 He was captain of Hull during the 1981–82, 1982–83, 1983–84 and 1984–85 seasons.

-Topliss played in the summer in Australia for Penrith Panthers (1976) and Balmain Tigers (1977).